amiku/Amiku-WebPack/README.md

 Support Single Page;
 Support ES6 via Babel;
 Use SASS as CSS language;
-Build image files(copy those files size larger then 10k, and insert into pages with those files smaller then 10k);
+Build image files(copy into destination directory with those files larger then 10k size, and insert into pages with those files smaller then 10k size);
-CSS file included in JavaScript files;
+Output CSS built into JavaScript files;

 ```